DCSO/MISP-dockerized-docs/docs/appendix/roadmap.rst

 Roadmap
 #######

-What direction is the project going?
+In which direction is the project going?
 What exciting new features are coming soon?

 We do not publish detailed roadmaps, but it’s possible to get a sense for our general direction by utilizing the following resources: